aussftw/js30/README.md

 Exercises for understand difference between reference and copies.
 Also look at some way for creating copies of objects and arrays.

+15 LOCAL TAPAS

+Simple checklist for any stuff.
+Basically interaction with local Storage